gabrielbaute/spotify-saver/README.md

 spotifysaver-api
 ```

-The API server will run on `http://localhost:8000` by default.
+The server will run at `http://localhost:8000` by default.
+You can find the [API documentation here](API_IMPLEMENTATION_SUMMARY.md), which describes the technical aspects and usage in detail.

 ## 📂 Output Structure